Master's in Public Policy (Mundus MAPP)

-Mundus MAPP includes a strong practice component, represented by the internship, the spring course/study-trip and courses taught with the participation of invited professionals.
-This is designed to allow students to observe the real world of policy-making, interact with practitioners, apply theoretical knowledge to practical policy problems, collect empirical (case study) material for research projects and theses, and build up professional contacts and networks that will facilitate their integration into the job-market.
+Mundus MAPP includes a strong practical component, represented by the internship, the spring course/study-trip and courses taught with the participation of invited professionals.
+This is specifically designed to allow students to observe the real world of policy-making, interact with practitioners, apply theoretical knowledge to practical policy problems, collect empirical (case study) material for research projects and theses, and build up professional contacts and networks that will facilitate their integration into the job market.

-The Mundus MAPP program provides scholarships to outstanding students from within and outside the European Union to attend Mundus MAPP and to visiting scholars to participate in teaching and research.
+The Mundus MAPP program provides scholarships to outstanding students from both inside and outside the European Union to attend Mundus MAPP and to visiting scholars to participate in teaching and research.

 You can find more information regarding the Mundus MAPP at the programme's website: www.mundusmapp.org